AppImageCrafters/build-appimage/README.md

-# build-appimage-action
+# build-appimage

-This action creates an AppImage using appimage-builder.
+Create an AppImage using appimage-builder.
 Check the  [appimage-builder documentation](https://appimage-builder.readthedocs.io/) for more details about writing the recipe files.

 ## Inputs